Towards Strategic Leadership 2025 gives an intensive grounding in self-knowledge and leadership

 “I’m a great believer, especially for career public servants, in trying to have a break from public service and get in and work in another sector for a period of time.
 People will come back with new skills, new perspectives, a deeper understanding,” he said.

-Mr Macpherson said that he wanted TSL Express participants to leave the program able to act and lead with more clarity, purpose, and confidence, and to develop a healthier risk appetite.
+He said that he wanted participants to leave the program able to act and lead with more clarity, purpose, and confidence, and to develop a healthier risk appetite.

 “When we are exercising leadership, I would argue almost by definition we are taking some level of risk.
 If we’re not, we’re doing normal management, and normal management is insufficient to tackle a lot of the complex challenges we’re facing.
 So, we will take risks, healthy risks, when we are intentional, when we’re purposeful, when we’re confident.”

-For more information about TSL Express, visit the ANZSOG Website.
-The program runs from 22 August to 3 October and applications are now open.
+For more information about TSL, visit the ANZSOG Website , or watch the TSL 2025 information session video here The TSL program runs from 22 September to 13 November and applications are now open.